tomciosegal/nutri-store/README.md

 A Visitor to The Nutristore website  expects/wants/needs:

-1. The site to be easy to navigate from any device, desktop, tablet or phone.
+1. As user I want The site to be easy to navigate from any device, desktop, tablet or phone.
 For the content to look good and be useable on all of these devices.

-1. The ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information.
+1. As new visitor I want ability to search through small amounts of information to find what I need, and then be able to easily click to get more detailed information.

-1. Not to be confused by the layout or process of payment, and be able to easy find what i am looking for.
+1. As new customer I dont want to be confused by the layout or process of payment, and be able to easy find what i am looking for.

-1. The information presented on the site must be clear and easy to understand. they cannot cause misinformation
+1. I want the information presented on the site must be clear and easy to understand. they cannot cause misinformation

-1. To be able to subscribe for the newest products and promotions.
+1. As customer I expect be able to subscribe for the newest products and promotions.

-1. All information and photos must be arranged in a clear and eye-catching manner, regardless of the size of the screen I use
+1. As new user I expect information and photos must be arranged in a clear and eye-catching manner, regardless of the size of the screen I use

-1. In order to avoid unawareness of purchase, product information must be sufficiently clear to understand.
+1. In order to avoid unawareness of purchase, I want product information must be sufficiently clear to understand.

-1. A clear terms and conditions and privacy policy.
+1. As ne user i expect a clear terms and conditions and privacy policy.

 1. A text search function so that I can quickly narrow down my search when looking for something specific.

-1. To be able to see a summary of my order on every page of the checkout process.
+1. I need To be able to see a summary of my order on every page of the checkout process.

 1. When I am logged in I can access my account details and update them if I need to.

-1. To be able to find information on my past orders.
+1. I expect to be able to find information on my past orders.

-1. To be able to easily get in contact with the shop owner via a contact form.
+1. I expect to be able to easily get in contact with the shop owner via a contact form.

 ## Design Choices